Frequently Asked Questions

 What should I wear?

 Whatever is comfortable.
 We don’t run fitness fashion shows (although we do love our pretty leggings).
-Leggings and a close fitting top are ideal for Pilates and a sport bra and good trainers are a must for Buggy Workout, PE class and Run Club.
+Leggings and a close fitting top are ideal for Pilates and a sports bra and good trainers are a must for Post Natal Fitness, PE class and Run Club.
 You won’t need trainers for Pilates but some people prefer to wear socks.

 What should I bring?